Beadle: In education

+Post-secondary

 In the medieval universities, beadles were students chosen by instructors to act as assistants: carrying books, taking attendance, and assisting in classroom management.

-In some universities in England the post of bedel or esquire bedell still exists as a ceremonial role.
-At the University of Oxford there are six bedels whose role is defined as being to "attend upon the Chancellor, Vice-Chancellor, the Proctors and other participating dignitaries on such occasions, and assist them and other University members to carry out ceremonial duties" and to "deputise for the University Verger as necessary".
+In some universities in England, the post of bedel or esquire bedell still exists as a ceremonial role.
+At the University of Oxford, there are six bedels whose role is defined as being to "attend upon the Chancellor, Vice-Chancellor, the Proctors and other participating dignitaries on such occasions, and assist them and other University members to carry out ceremonial duties" and to "deputise for the University Verger as necessary".
 At the University of Cambridge there are two esquire bedells who "have certain important responsibilities at congregations", including carrying the university's ceremonial maces, the senior esquire bedell also having "general responsibility for the correct formulation and wearing of academical dress".
-At Durham University there are two bedels; their roles are to lead the graduand and academic processions carrying the university mace and Durham Cathedral's verge, and to direct students and honorary graduates at graduation and matriculation ceremonies.
-The University of London has an esquire bedell who carries the mace and a number of bedells who carry wands (poles with the university's coat of arms at the top), who also have the responsibility for controlling the line of graduates.
+At Durham University there are two bedels whose roles are to lead the graduand and academic processions carrying the university mace and Durham Cathedral's verge, and to direct students and honorary graduates at graduation and matriculation ceremonies.
+The University of London has an esquire bedell who carries the mace, as well as additional bedells who carry wands (poles with the university's coat of arms at the top) and have the responsibility for controlling the line of graduates.
 Bedels are also used at Newcastle University and the University of Bath, where they bear the university mace at graduation ceremonies, and at Keele University, where they bear a ceremonial baton and are accompanied by a mace bearer.

 Some universities in Scotland, including the University of St Andrews, the University of Glasgow and the University of Dundee, have a ceremonial bedellus, who may also be the head janitor and be responsible for the maintenance of the university buildings.
 The bedellus traditionally carries or leads the mace in procession and may also be responsible for hooding graduates.

 Some Commonwealth and US universities also have beadles in ceremonial roles, under a variety of different spellings.
 These include the bedel at Emory University, who is traditionally the president of the Student Government Association, the esquire or madam bedel at the University of Canterbury, the bedel at McMaster University, the esquire bedel at the Australian National University, the esquire bedell at the University of New England, and the beadle at the University of Queensland.

-At some Dutch universities, including the Vrije Universiteit Amsterdam, University of Amsterdam, and Utrecht University the Office of the Beadle manages doctoral and other ceremonies.
+At some Dutch universities, including the Vrije Universiteit Amsterdam, University of Amsterdam, and Utrecht University, the Office of the Beadle manages doctoral and other ceremonies.
+They may mark the end the question period by announcing the Latin phrases "Hora Est!" or "Hora Finita!"

+Secondary

 Jesuit secondary schools formerly maintained the post of beadle—some still do.
 In each classroom, a student designated as beadle reports attendance to the teacher, acts as messenger, assists in distributing materials, and leads the class in activities.

 The position of Beadle also exists at the King's School, Canterbury, where the beadle's task is making sure that pupils are dressed correctly and arrive at lessons on time.